Zephyranthes carinata: Nomenclature

-Zephyranthes carinata is also known as the 'rosepink rain lily', 'rosepink magic lily', or 'pink magic lily'.
+Zephyranthes carinata is also known as the rosepink rain lily, rosepink magic lily, or pink magic lily.
 Like other rain lilies, their common name refers to their habit of blooming soon after a heavy rainfall.
 However, cultivated specimens of Z. carinata can be induced to flower all throughout the year by maintaining humidity.

-They are one of the three species of Zephyranthes commonly known as 'pink rain lilies'.
-The other two are Zephyranthes rosea and Zephyranthes robusta.
+They are one of the three species of Zephyranthes commonly known as "pink rain lilies", the other two being Z. rosea and Z. robusta.
 Z. rosea is a much smaller species with pink flowers that have green centers.
 H. robustus, on the other hand, have generally paler pink and more strongly bent flowers.

-Non-English common names of Z. carinata include:
+Common names of Z. carinata in other languages include: